nikolatom/CAMPP2_former_repository/README.md

 Both, raw read counts and metadata were extracted from TCGA BReast CAncer dataset (TCGA-BRCA) Level 3 data.

 Test data (gene counts and metadata for 2 data sets) are integrated into CAMPP2 package and accessible as campp2_brca_1, campp2_brca_2, campp2_brca_1_meta, campp2_brca_2_meta variables once the package is installed.
-Results from intermediate steps are also integrated and used as an input for running the examples of the functions.
+Results from intermediate steps (not described here) are also integrated and used as an input for running the examples of the functions.
 R data object files (.rda) are available on https://github.com/ELELAB/CAMPP2/tree/main/data.

 ### Example run